undefined-rainy-storm/.github/profile/README.md

 >
 > _- Jonghyeon Park.
 Aug, 2024._

-This organization is for some team projects in the undergraduate course students at [Chonnam National University](https://jnu.ac.kr).
+This organization is for some team projects driven by the undergraduate course students at [Chonnam National University](https://jnu.ac.kr).

 ## 24 Oasis Hackathon - _Champagne Supernova_
 ### Members